Maatrika-P/Intrusion-Detection-System/README.md

 🚀 Follow these steps to use the repository:

 1. Ensure you have the necessary libraries and dependencies installed.
-2. Open the relevant Jupyter Notebook (`LSTM.ipynb` or `CNN.ipynb`) to train and evaluate the models.
+2. Open the relevant Jupyter Notebook (`LSTM.ipynb` or `CNN.ipynb`, any other too) to train and evaluate the models.
 3. Follow the instructions in the notebook to load the dataset and run the code.